TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Content/Cards.rst

 ..  deprecated:: 0.2.40

-    Cards where previously created by using nested :rst:`.. container::` directives with manually applied classes.
+    Cards were previously created by using nested :rst:`.. container::` directives with manually applied classes.
 The largest disadvantages were a large number of nested blocks and having to apply many classes.